Kristin Lauter: Service

 She is a co-founder of the Women in Numbers Network, a research collaboration community for women in number theory.
 The first conference was held in 2008 and it was called the WIN Conference.
 Groups of number theorists work on research and have published about 50 papers.
 She served on the Advisory Board of the Banff International Research Station and on the Council of the American Mathematical Society.
 She served as president of the Association for Women in Mathematics 2015–2017.
-She currently serves on the board of trustees of the Mathematical Sciences Research Institute (MSRI); her term on the MSRI Board is 2018–2022.
+From 2014 to 2016, Lauter served as a Council Member at Large for the American Mathematical Society.
+She currently is serving a second term on the board of trustees of the Mathematical Sciences Research Institute (MSRI); her terms on the MSRI Board run from 2018–2026.